matrix-org/matrix.org/content/legal/privacy-notice.md

 * Twitter handle
 * Other media (e.g., a text box where speakers can link to their website or any other relevant content)

-For more information on Pretalx, who support us with event scheduling, please see their Privacy Policy here: https://pretalx.com/p/privacy
+For more information on Pretalx, who support us with event scheduling, please see their Privacy Policy.

+**2.2.1.4 Information collected for paid plans**

+We need to collect additional information on your account to manage paid plans.
+This is essentially a flag to identify your account as being on a free or paid plan.
+Payment details are processed by Stripe.
+Additionally, we use Xero to automate our tax obligations.

-#### 2.2.2 Information we collect automatically as you use the Service:
+#### 2.2.2 Information we collect automatically as you use the Service

 **Device and Connection Information**